 - Is it a VAT-inclusive price?

 What is VAT?
-VAT rates and calculation.

-VAT stands for "Value-Added Tax", which is intended to be a tax on the added value to a starting good or service, or a state of nature, and is determined as a percentage of the end price when paid by an end consumer.
+VAT stands for "Value-Added Tax", which is intended to be a sales tax on the added value to a starting good or service, or a state of nature, and is determined as a percentage of the end price of goods and services paid by an end consumer.
 This is ensured through a somewhat complicated scheme in which each person or company adding value to a product is reimbursed for the tax, until it ends up being paid for by the end consumer (which can also be a judicial person).
 VAT is one of the primary sources for budget funds in many countries.
 As it is a tax on consumption, shared proportionally by all who consume, it is deemed unfair to people in a poorer economic situation by people who believe in equality of outcome.

 Where it gets tricky is in the consistency of application of the tax in different countries that use it.
 VAT is mostly prevalent in Europe (and thus the EU), but it is adopted by other countries as well, even though in some places the name might be different.

-For example, in some countries VAT is applied universally at the same rate, with rates commonly between 15% and 25%.
-There might certain industries or categories of products or services, which are excluded from VAT, for example educational services and institutions, books and schoolbooks, basic foods and/or drinks, transportation and so on.
+For example, in some countries the valude-added tax (VAT) is applied universally at the same rate, with rates commonly between 15% and 25%.
+There might be certain industries or categories of products or services, which are excluded from VAT, for example educational services and institutions, books and schoolbooks, basic foods and/or drinks, transportation and so on.
 In some cases, it is an industry considered on some, usually arbitrary basis, to be key for the functioning of the whole economy, e.g. tourism in countries where it contributes a significant percentage of GDP.
 In many countries there are different VAT levels for different sets of products and services.
-For example, the official VAT rate might be 20%, but VAT for books might be 5% while VAT for travel and accommodation services might be 10%.
+For example, the official VAT rate might be 20%, but rate of VAT for books might be 5% while VAT for travel and accommodation services might be 10%.
 This is why having a VAT calculator handy can be quite useful.